fonttools/fonttools/README.md

 The best place for discussions about TTX from an end-user perspective as well as TTX/FontTools development is the <https://groups.google.com/d/forum/fonttools> mailing list.
 You can also email Behdad privately at <behdad@behdad.org>

+### History

+The fontTools project was started by Just van Rossum in 1999, and was maintained as an open source project at <http://sourceforge.net/projects/fonttools/>.
+In 2008, Paul Wise (pabs3) began helping Just with stability maintenance.
+In 2013 Behdad Esfahbod began a friendly fork, thoroughly reviewing the codebase and making changes at <https://github.com/behdad/fonttools> to add new features and support for new font formats.

 ### Credits

 Windows setup script: Adam Twardoch